pravinmhaske/pravinmhaske-weather-webApp/README.md

 * This folder has server.js file which runs a node server at port 3000 and serves index.html file.

-To start the app, run start command and browse in browser at [weatherApp](http://localhost:3000)localhost:3000
+To start the app, run start command and browse in browser at [Weather App] (http://localhost:3000)localhost:3000

 ```
 npm start